Summer Research Opportunity Program

 - Meet with their faculty mentor on a weekly basis.

-- Attend all activities and events published in the SROP Calendar (excluding social events).
+- Attend all activities and events published in the SROP Calendar.

 - Complete and submit all assignments, evaluations, and other documents on time.

-- Prepare and submit a research paper based on the SROP project (10 pages for STEM, 20 pages for non-STEM).
+- Prepare and submit a research paper based on the SROP project.

-- Prepare and deliver a 10 minute research presentation at the SROP research forum.
+- Prepare and deliver an oral or poster presentation at the SROP Research Forum.

 - Refrain from taking classes (academic classes or test prep classes) and working a job during the SROP session.